-Figure 11.3.
-Trends in breeding population of Hartlaub's Gulls at Malgas, Marcus, Jutten, Schaapen and Vondeling Islands in Saldanha Bay (Data source: Makhado et al 2015, Department of Environmental Affairs: Oceans & Coasts).
+Figure 10.3.
+Trends in breeding population of Hartlaub's Gulls at Jutten, Malgas, Marcus, Meeuw, Schaapen, Vondeling and Caspian Islands in Saldanha Bay from 1984 - 2015 measured in number of breeding pairs (Data source: Makhado et al 2016, Department of Environmental Affairs: Oceans & Coasts).

 The Swift Tern, Sterna bergii, is a widespread species that occurs as a common resident in southern Africa.
 Swift Terns breed synchronously in colonies, usually on protected islands, and often in association with Hartlaub's Gulls.
 Sensitive to human disturbance, their nests easily fall prey to Kelp Gulls, Hartlaub's Gulls and Sacred Ibis (Le Roux 2002).
 During the breeding season, fish form 86% of all prey items taken, particularly pelagic shoaling fish, of which the Cape Anchovy (Engraulis encrasicolus) is the most important prey species.
-Since 2001 there has been an increase in the Swift Tern population number in South Africa.
-This increase coincided with a greater abundance of two of their main prey species, sardines and anchovies.
+The steady increase in Swift Tern numbers between 2002 and 2005 coincided with a greater abundance of two of their main prey species, sardines and anchovies.
 However, since 2005, the population in the Western Cape has shifted south and eastward, coinciding with a similar shift of their prey species (Crawford 2009).
 In southern Africa, Swift Terns show low fidelity to breeding localities, unlike the African Penguin, Cape Gannet and Cape Cormorant, which enables them to rapidly adjust to changes in prey availability (Crawford 2009).

 In Saldanha Bay, Jutten Island has been the most important island for breeding Swift Terns over the past 30 or more years, but breeding numbers are erratic at all the islands.
 The breeding population shifted to Schaapen Island in 2007, but no swift terns were reported breeding on islands in the Bay for the four years following this, the longest such period on record.
-It is encouraging therefore that the birds retuned again in 2012-2014, with 543 breeding pairs recorded on Malgas, Jutten and Schaapen Islands in 2014 (Figure 11.4.).
+It is encouraging therefore that the birds retuned again in 2012-2014, with 543 breeding pairs recorded on Malgas, Jutten and Schaapen Islands in 2014 (Figure 10.4.).
+Numbers of Swift terns were low again in 2015, however.

-Figure 11.4.
-Trends in breeding population of Swift Terns at Vondelig, Malgas, Jutten, Marcus, and Schaapen Islands in Saldanha Bay (Data source: Makhado et al 2015, Department of Environmental Affairs: Oceans & Coasts).
+Figure 10.4.
+Trends in breeding population of Swift Terns at Jutten, Malgas, Marcus, Meeuw, Schaapen, Vondeling and Caspian Islands in Saldanha Bay from 1984 - 2015 measured in number of breeding pairs (Data source: Makhado et al 2016, Department of Environmental Affairs: Oceans & Coasts).